SimplyBuilt/SimonSays/README.md

 # => [:download, :edit, :delete]
 ```

+`Roleable` also creates two scopes that can be used to find records that
+have a given set roles.
+Using the default attribute name, the two scopes
+generated would be `with_roles` and `with_all_roles`.
+Both methods
+accept one or more role symbols as its arguments.
+The first scope,
+`with_roles`, will find any model with one or more the supplied roles.
+The second scope, `with_all_roles` will only find models that have all
+of the supplied roles.

-It is useful to note the dynamically generated `has_` methods as shown
+It is useful to note the various dynamically generated methods as well
-in the User model as well the `ROLES` constant which is used in the
+the `ROLES` constant, which is used in the Permission example.
+Take a
-Permission example.
-Take a look at the `Roleable`
+look at the `Roleable`
 [source code](https://github.com/SimplyBuilt/SimonSays/blob/master/lib/simon_says/roleable.rb)
-to see how features are dynamically generated with `has_roles`.
+to see how methods and scopes are dynamically generated with
+`has_roles`.

 #### Authorizer